List of The Worst Witch (2017 TV series) episodes

 The Worst Witch is a fantasy drama children's television series about a group of young witches at a Magic Academy.
-The series is based on the novel series of the same name by Jill Murphy, rebooting the 1998 television series and it's spin-offs.
+The series is based on the novel series of the same name by Jill Murphy, rebooting the 1998 television series and its spin-offs.
 The international co-production between CBBC, ZDF and Netflix premiered in 2017, and it has been released over the course of four series.